faisale/kaggle-titanic/README.md

 ![Figure4](https://github.com/faisale/kaggle-titanic/blob/master/images/min_leaf_sample.png?raw=true)

 It seems that the accuracy sharply declines as the minium number of leaf increases.
-This could be due to the small amount of features and the simplicity of the feature relationships.
+Big trees tend to overfit as they pass a point where they begin relying to the quirks of the training set for their prediction.

 Using a random forest with 185 trees, 5 features and a minimum leaf sample of 2 brought an accuracy of 0.76555.
 We'll come back to this later, but for now, let's analyze the gender survival count: